 The number one priority of all HPA faculty and staff is the safety of all students.
 School officials will assess each situation and make decisions based on conditions.
-In the event of inclement weather prior to the start of the school day officials will attempt to make a decision on closings and delays before 6:00 a.m.
+In the event of inclement weather before the start of the school day officials will attempt to decide on closings and delays before 6:00 a.m.
 When a decision is made, local radio and television stations are notified and will be broadcast to the public immediately.
 These decisions will also be posted on the school website and other various communication tools.

 SHELTER IN PLACE:

-This means weather conditions outside are best avoided by staying indoors.
+Shelter in place means weather conditions outside should be avoided by staying indoors.
 During events like thunderstorms, lightning, tornado warnings students will be brought into the building and held until conditions have improved and are deemed safe.
-Should these conditions occur during dismissal, students may be held inside until conditions improve.
+Should these conditions occur during dismissal, students may be held inside until conditions improve and the dismissal process can resume safely.
 Parents who have already arrived may wait inside their cars or park in the designated area and come inside to pick up their children.

-This means the school will open two hours after the regularly scheduled time.
+In the event of a delayed start, the school will open after the regularly scheduled time.
+For example, if the delay is two hours the school building will open at 9:15 A.M. instead of the regular 7:15 A.M.
+Classes would begin at 10:00 A.M.
 Students should not arrive before the delayed opening time (teachers will not be here to supervise them).
-School will dismiss at the regular time.
+The school will dismiss at the regular time.
 During the delay, parents/students should monitor local news outlets in case the delay is extended.

-This means the HPA campus is closed for ALL students and teachers.
+If the school is closed the HPA campus will not be open for any students or teachers.
 All scheduled activities, meetings, and athletic events are also canceled or postponed.

 EVENING ACTIVITIES CANCELLED:

 If travel conditions become hazardous after school has been dismissed, evening meetings and activities may be canceled.